Meet our Team

 At home she has a rabbit, guinea pigs and a Staffordshire Bull Terrier named William.

-She has a large feisty cat called Ollie and two dogs, Norman a cheeky Chihuahua and Winnie who only has three legs.
+She has a large feisty cat called Ollie and a Chihuahua called Norman.

-In her free time Nicky likes to go to the gym and go for long walks with her family and the dogs.
+In her free time Nicky likes to go to the gym and go for long walks with her family and the dog.